From Local Windows to Adaptive Candidates via Individualized Exploratory: Rethinking Attention for Image Super-Resolution: Related Work

 Subsequently, with the introduction of ViT~\cite{Dosovitskiy_2020_vit} and its variants~\cite{Chu_2021_twin, liu2021swin, Wang_2022_pvt}, the efficacy of pure Transformer-based models in image classification has been established.
 IPT~\cite{Chen_2020_ipt} first introduces a pre-trained Transformer network to various image restoration tasks, demonstrating the strong representation capability of large-scale Transformers.
 Then, SwinIR~\cite{liang2021swinir} and CAT~\cite{chen2022cross} employ window-based self-attention mechanisms to model local dependencies efficiently, where SwinIR utilizes shifted windows to aggregate features within a local area, and CAT further improves cross-window interaction through rectangular-window attention and axial shifting.
 Building on these ideas, HAT~\cite{chen2023activating} enlarges the attention window and incorporates channel attention to extend the receptive field, while PFT~\cite{long2025pft} adopts sparse attention to further expand the interaction range without significantly increasing computational cost.
 Beyond window-based strategies, ATD~\cite{zhang2024atd} introduces category-based self-attention, which groups tokens with similar semantic characteristics to achieve content-aware feature aggregation.
-Recently, CATANet~\cite{liu2025catanet} further refines this idea by improving both the feature aggregation process and the handling of category boundaries.
+Recently, CATANet~\cite{liu2025catanet} further improves both the feature aggregation process and the handling of category boundaries.
 In addition, IPG~\cite{Tian2024ipg} improves SR by prioritizing detail-rich pixels to enhance reconstruction.
 In this paper, building upon the effectiveness of the attention mechanism in image SR, we propose a IET method that lets tokens to independently explore and select most relevant neighbors from the global space through IEA, thereby enables content-aware and token-adaptive attention candidates selection with low computational cost.